 - Sales workflow

-- Image galleries (including rotating images, lightboxes, etc.)
+- Image galleries (with rotating images, lightboxes, etc.)

-- Language translation (e.g. you can instantly change all content on your site from English to German)
+- Language translation plugins (e.g. you can instantly change all content on your site from English to Spanish)

 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)

-- Customer interactivity – contest, live chat, currency conversion, etc.
+- Customer engagement – contest, live chat, currency conversion, etc.

-- Detect broken links and send you reports
+- Detect broken links on your pages and email you reports

-- Redirect visitors from certain pages to other pages on your site or other websites
+- Redirect users from specified pages to other areas on your site or other websites

 - Make your pages available for printing or downloading as PDF

-- Exclude certain from displaying on areas of your site (e.g. site maps, feeds, etc.)
+- Exclude pages from displaying on areas of your site (e.g. site maps, feeds, etc.)

 - Prevent SPAM commenting

-- Customize visitor discussions (e.g. display Facebook comments)
+- Customize visitor comment displays (e.g. displaying Facebook comments)

-- Insert HTML and script elements into your pages
+- Inserting HTML and code elements into your pages

 - Add formatted tables

-- Add animated graphic elements and advanced font display formatting options
+- Add animated graphics and advanced content formatting options

 - Post your posts automatically on social pages like Facebook, Twitter, YouTube, Pinterest and many others

-- Display countdown timers (for expiring offers, coupons, etc …)
+- Show countdown timers (for special offers, coupons, etc …)

-- Display custom greetings, timed offers, etc …
+- Display personalized greetings, timed offers, etc …

-As you can clearly see, WordPress plugins give you limitless business flexibility.
-If you plan to build a web site, or your existing site was not built with WordPress, then consider getting a WordPress site or blog built on your domain, or you will be missing out on some serious functionality.
+As it’s clear to see, plugins give you practically limitless business scalability.
+If you are planning to build a web site, or your existing web site isn’t built with WordPress, then consider getting a WordPress site or blog built on your domain, or you will be missing out on some serious functionality.

-In case you’re still wondering about the power and flexibility of using WordPress plugins, let’s take a look at how you can benefit by adding an inexpensive plugin to your website.
+In case you’re still wondering about the power and flexibility of using plugins, let’s take a look at some practical uses of installing a plugin on your site.

-For example, if you want to publish private content, you can use plugins to make an area of a post or page inaccessible, or transform your WordPress site into a full paid membership site with customized login details for users …
+For example, if you need to protect your content, you can install plugins to make a section of a post inaccessible, or create a professional paid membership site with separate login details for every member …

-As mentioned before, free plugins can be used to improve your web presence in so many different ways.
-From adding functionality that will enhance your business, your web users’ experience and your ability to review site data …
+As mentioned before, you can use free plugins to improve your business site in lots of ways.
+From installing features that enhance your business, your web users’ experience and your ability to analyze visitor data …

-To increasing your business reach across social sites and search engines …
+To extending your business visibility across multiple social media and search engines …

-You can also add advanced functionality to your site using inexpensive paid plugins.
-For example, you can install plugins that automate processes on your website like customer feedback and event registrations management …
+You can also add sophisticated functionality to your website using inexpensive premium WP plugins.
+For example, you can purchase plugins that integrate and automate tasks on your site like displaying customer testimonials and booking events …

-And also set up a complete bookings and reservations system on your site … all for a tiny fraction of the cost of hiring programmers to design the same functionality for you …
+And also run a custom-branded bookings and reservations system online … all for a small fraction of the cost of hiring software developers to code the same applications for you …

-You can also take advantage of native WP commenting features and plugins that can enhance your site’s interactivity …
+Additionally, you can take advantage of native WP commenting features and plugins that can make your site even more interactive …

-- Leave comments on your site (which can turn into online discussions) using either the built-in WP commenting feature, or integrated Facebook comments (which are then displayed throughout your visitors’ Facebook pages, giving your site additional exposure).
+- Leave comments on your blog posts (which can grow into online discussions) using either the built-in WP commenting function, or integrated Facebook comments (which then get shared throughout a visitors’ Facebook pages, providing you with additional exposure).

-- Engage online with other customers using forums or even set up a private community on your site.
+- Engage online with other customers via forums or even set up an online social network on your site.

-- Engage with your support team via live chats
+- Engage with your staff via live video chats

-- Dial your business directly from their mobile phones when visiting your website
+- Dial your business from their cellphones while visiting your website

-- Get support via a user help desk
+- Get help via a dedicated user help desk

 - And so much more …

-Finally you, can even integrate sophisticated 3rd-party solutions within a WordPress “front end”.
-This enables you to control your business sales and marketing, while the 3rd-party application handles the technical side of things …
+Finally you, can even integrate complex enterprise-level applications with a WordPress “front end”.
+This allows you to manage your business marketing, while your third-party application handles the technical aspects …

-- There are many terrific plugins available.
-Be careful not to overload your server with an excessive amount of plugins, as this will begin to affect your website’s resources and site loading times.
-It can also mean more maintenance issues for you resulting from potential conflicts and errors.
+- There are loads of WordPress plugins available.
+Be careful not to overload your server with too many plugins, as this will eventually affect your site’s resources and site loading speed.
+It can also mean more maintenance work for you resulting from potential conflicts and errors.

-- Install only those plugins that you really use.
-Delete inactive plugins from your site, as these utilize extra server resources.
+- Install only the plugins that you really use.
+Delete inactive plugins from your site, as these use resources.

-- Many free plugins often come with little to no support from the plugin developer.
-When considering paid plugins, make sure you do a little research first to understand what kind of reputation the plugin developer has when it comes to providing support, updates, new features, etc. Be sure to check some of the plugin reviews we provide on this site for more information.
+- Many free plugins normally receive little to no support from the plugin author.
+When considering premium WP plugins, we recommend that you do a little research first to understand what kind of reputation the developer has when it comes to providing support, upgrades, new improvements, etc. Be sure to check some of the plugin reviews we provide on this site for more information.

-- If you see that an unsupported plugin has not been updated for a very long time (e.g. two years), then think twice before installing it on your website or blog.
-WordPress updates regularly and out-of-date plugins can cause conflicts.
+- If you see that an unsupported plugin has not been updated for a very long time (e.g. two years), then think carefully before installing it on your website.
+The WordPress platform updates regularly and older plugins that have not been updated can cause conflicts.

-- Make sure to always upgrade your plugins.
-Older plugin not only can cause conflicts, they may also have security vulnerabilities that can be exploited by hackers and malware.
+- Make sure to always keep your plugins updated.
+Older plugins not only can cause conflicts, they may also have vulnerabilities that could be exploited by hackers and malware.

-As you can see, WordPress plugins are an important element of WordPress and contribute to making WordPress the most used digital content publishing software available.
-Plugins also provide WordPress users with easy, simple and inexpensive ways to add new features to their web presence without having to spend thousands of dollars on web developers.
+As you can see, WP plugins are an important part of WordPress and contribute to making it the most used CMS available.
+Plugins also provide WordPress users with easy, simple and inexpensive ways to expand without having to spend thousands of dollars on outsourced web development.

-If there is any feature you want for your web site, you can be sure that a WordPress plugin currently exists that will do exactly what you want it to do, and that it can either be accessed for FREE, or if it’s a paid plugin, that it will be reasonably affordable.
+If there is a feature or functionality you want for your website, you can be sure that a plugin probably exists that will do exactly what you need it to do, and that it can either be accessed at no cost, or if it’s a paid plugin, that the price will be minimal.

 (Whatever you need done, there’s a WordPress plugin for that!)

-And, if by chance such a WordPress plugin has not been created yet, then a custom plugin that does precisely what you would like it to do can certainly be written for you at a reasonable cost.
+And, if by any chance such a plugin is not available, then it can most certainly be developed for you for a very reasonable price.

-Hopefully, this article has given you a better understanding of WP plugins – what they are and how they can help enhance the functionality of your WordPress site.
-See our related posts section to learn about more great WordPress plugins that we recommend using.
+Hopefully, now you have a better understanding of plugins – what plugins are and how they can help to improve your website.
+See our published posts to learn about more popular WP plugins that we recommend using.